The Content Courses

 - 15.435x Derivatives Markets: Advanced Modeling and Strategies

-15.435x Derivatives Markets requires knowledge and skills taught in the two FMF courses, and learners are advised to complete both FMF I and FMF II before attempting Derivatives Markets.
-However, learners with strong pre-existing experience in derivatives may be able to take 15.435x independent of the two FMF courses.
+The remaining Content Course, 15.435x Derivatives Markets, requires knowledge and skills taught in the two Foundations of Modern Finance courses, so learners are strongly advised to complete both 15.415.1x and 15.415.2x before attempting 15.435x.
+However, learners with strong pre-existing experience in derivatives may be able to take 15.435x beforehand.

 The Comprehensive Final Exam (CFx)